dockerizedrupal/drupalcamp-baltics-2015/README.md

 The other critical part to get right was Drush.

-How can we use it in a relatively comfortable way with containers, because it's installed along side with PHP service into the same image, then if a developer wants to use Drush in a containerized environment, he first has to go inside the PHP container, find the drupal directory and execute Drush commands there.
+How can we use it in a relatively comfortable way with containers, because it's installed along side with PHP service into the same image.
+If a developer wants to use Drush in a containerized environment, he first has to go inside the PHP container, find the Drupal directory and execute Drush commands there.

 ---